TheProrok29/med-files-api/README.rst

 Requirements
 ============

-To be able to run **MedFilesAPI** you have to meet following requirements:
+To be able to run **MedFilesAPI** you have to minimum meet following requirements:

 - Python (3.6, 3.7, 3.8)
 - Django (1.11, 2.2, 3.0)
 - Django REST Framework (3.10, 3.11)
+- Asgiref==3.2.7
+- Certifi==2019.11.28
+- Chardet==3.0.4
+- Coreapi==2.3.3
+- Coreschema==0.0.4
+- Django-cors-headers==3.2.1
+- Idna==2.9
+- Itypes==1.2.0
+- Jinja2==2.11.2
+- MarkupSafe==1.1.1
-- idna==2.9
+- Pillow==7.1.2
-- Psycopg2-binary==2.8.5
+- Python-decouple==3.3
 - Pytz==2019.3
 - Requests==2.23.0
 - Sqlparse==0.3.1
+- Uritemplate==3.0.1
 - Urllib3==1.25.8
-- Python-decouple==3.3
-- Asgiref==3.2.7
-- Certifi==2019.11.28
-- Chardet==3.0.4

 Probably on other versions of the dependency APP will also run, but I have not tested it.
-All depedency is in requirements.txt file, recomended way to install is is using python virtual environment like venv or virtualenv using pip install -r requirements inside virtual environment.
+All depedencys are in requirements.txt file, recomended way to install is is using python virtual environment like venv or virtualenv using pip install -r requirements.txt inside virtual environment.

+Optional depedencys for development purpose are in requirements-dev.txt.
+For example to run codecov, coverage, git pre-commit hooks, Sphinx and more.

 Installation and/or Contributing and development
 ============